Nithin Kumar Reddy Jun 18, 2026

 Key Takeaways

-✔ AI and ESG reporting are now core competencies, not optional skills
+• AI governance and ESG reporting are now core competencies, not optional skills.

 Financial management is a crucial process in the growth of any organisation.
 Whether it is an MNC, a startup, or a government institution, every entity depends on skilled Finance Managers to keep operations financially sound, manage risks, and anchor strategy in real data.

-According to the U.S. Bureau of Labor Statistics (BLS), employment of Financial Managers is projected to grow 15% from 2024 to 2034, generating approximately 74,600 new job openings each year.
-This shows the rising demand for financial management careers in the global job market.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of Financial Managers is projected to grow 15% by 2034, generating approximately 74,600 new job openings each year.
+This growth is driven by increasing regulatory complexity, M&A activity, AI integration, and mandatory ESG reporting requirements.

 Role